amitmitraHYD/Low-Level-System-Design/1-Elevator-System/README.md

 2. Identify the classes involved.

 3. Implement the elevator design code.
-    a.
     In the first iteration, we will create the classes we identified previously.
-    b.
     In the second iteration, we will add logic to start the elevator and process any jobs if available.
-    2. In the third iteration, we will add logic to add jobs to the elevator.
+    In the third iteration, we will add logic to add jobs to the elevator.